 Endlich „ein wokes Thema“!

-IM ANSCHLUSS AN DIE VORSTELLUNG AM 16.
-MAI 2024
+IM ANSCHLUSS AN DIE VORSTELLUNG AM 15.
+JUNI 2024

-Die Podiumsdiskussion AND THERE ARE MANY STORIES MORE TO TELL beschäftigt sich mit der Entstehung von Narrativen und mit der Frage, von wem, auf welche Weise und mit welchem Ziel Geschichten erzählt werden.
+Der erste Teil der Podiumsdiskussion AND THERE ARE MANY STORIES MORE TO TELL am 15.
+Mai beschäftigte sich mit der Entstehung von Narrativen und mit der Frage, von wem, auf welche Weise und mit welchem Ziel Geschichten erzählt werden.

 Mit Anouk Shad (Gewächshaus Network) u. a.,